Alkaline battery: Recycling and disposal

-In the US, only one state, California, requires all alkaline batteries to be recycled.
-Vermont also has a statewide alkaline battery collection program.
-In other US states, individuals can purchase battery recycling kits used to ship batteries to recyclers.
-Some stores such as IKEA also collect alkaline batteries for recycling.
-However, some chain stores that advertise battery recycling (such as Best Buy) accept rechargeable batteries only, and generally do not accept alkaline batteries.
+In the US, only California requires all alkaline batteries to be recycled.
+However, Vermont has a statewide alkaline battery collection program.
+Many retailers will accept batteries for recycling, such as Batteries Plus, Home Depot, Staples, and IKEA.
+However, some stores that advertise battery recycling, such as Best Buy, only accept rechargeable batteries, and generally do not accept alkaline batteries.
+It is also possible to purchase battery recycling kits to ship batteries to recyclers.
+Recycling database websites such as Call2Recycle, Greener Gadgets, Earth911, and Green Citizen list where batteries can be recycled.

-For recycling, the metals from crushed alkaline batteries are mechanically separated, and the waste black mass is treated chemically to separate zinc, manganese dioxide and potassium hydroxide.
+When recycled, the metals from crushed alkaline batteries are mechanically separated, and the waste black mass is treated chemically to separate zinc, manganese dioxide and potassium hydroxide.